 Is the Blue Lagoon worth it?: The Pros

-The Blue Lagoon is about a 20-minute drive or shuttle bus ride from the main airport in Iceland.
-So you can easily visit the Blue Lagoon during a long layover at Keflavik Airport or as a first stop when you arrive in Iceland.
-It’s a great way to combat jet lag and feel rejuvenated after a long plane ride.
+The Blue Lagoon is about a 20 minute drive or shuttle bus ride from the main airport in Iceland.
+So you can easily visit the Blue Lagoon during a long layover at Keflavik Airport or as a first stop when you arrive as part of an Iceland self-drive.

 Is the Blue Lagoon worth it?: The Cons